There are plenty of reasons to be down about the state of the world.

 Which makes more sense to you?

 3. We’re frickin’ alive, maaannnn

-This will seen a little nebulous at first, so bear with me here for a moment.
+This will seem a little nebulous at first, so bear with me here for a moment.

 Take a second to really think about reality.
 Go ahead.
-Sit back in your chair, feel it give as you lean back; the texture of the armrest under your fingers.
+Sit back in your chair, feel it give as you lean back: feel the texture of the armrest under your fingers.